 Meanwhile, Arduino is an electronics platform that helps your kids and teenagers build interactive projects.
 Arduino circuits can read input from sensors or buttons, and it can perform the desired action, like read your Facebook status, turn on one of its LED bulbs, publish something on your behalf, or activate motors.

-You can buy the Arduino Starter Kit for only $88 to learn how the system works, and what each part, component, or sensor does.
+You can buy the Arduino Starter Kit to learn how the system works, and what each part, component, or sensor does.
 The starter kit has enough parts and it has an instruction guide to create more than a dozen projects.
 If you want to create more projects or if you have a project in mind, you can just buy more parts and sensors.
 The things you can create are endless!
 What’s more, if both the OzoBot and the LEGO Mindstorms teach your kids about coding, Arduino teaches them both coding AND electronics.

 On the other hand, if you have younger kids, you can check out the Tinkerbots Advanced Builder Set, which consists of motorized components and a programmable control center.
 Think of it as a motorized LEGO.